Telugu folk literature: Other narratives

 Hundreds and thousands of folk songs were collected right from 1850 to present day, several collections were published and number of scholars did research on different themes of folk songs and published these.
-Still lot of work has to be done and collection of the folk songs in district, mandal and village level has to be under taken.
-Song narratives particularly women's narratives on different themes are very important.
-Little attention has been paid to this genre.
 Song narratives of women are of two kinds: one is for at work and the other is for at home and in domestic rituals of vratas.
 Both are very important in terms of literature and gender issues.

 Riddle is another very important prose genre of Telugu folk literature.
 Riddles in Telugu are entertaining and educating not only for the children but also for the elders.
 They come down from generation to generation.
 Telugu riddle does not have any ritual importance like riddles among other ethnic groups of the land.
 Thousands of riddles were collected by several scholars and published.
 Dr. Kasireddy Venkatareddy has done a remarkable research on Telugu riddles.

 Some other unique folk literary genres also can be found in Andhra Pradesh in the performances by single individual artists like Pittala Dora, Harikatha and Runja Katha are unique in their mode of presentation and narrative techniques.
-The narrative in the Pittala dora is very interesting.
-It does not contain any story or theme but it is a prose rendition goes on more than an hour in each performance.
+The narrative in the Pittala dora does not contain any story or theme but it is a prose rendition goes on more than an hour in each performance.
 It attracts big crowds in the villages.
 The text creates high quality of humor by the gossip and themeless boosting speech by the artist.
 In similar fashion Runja Katha is known for its unique kind of narrating techniques.
 One artist takes the roles of all characters of the theme.
 Harikatha is also performed by a single singer but it is supported by two to other musical instruments.
 Though it can be considered as a folk art form it is a semi classical in its nature, music and literature.
 Most of the themes in Harikatha are mythological.